 b) Persistent cookies

 Persistent cookies are stored on your computer or device and are not deleted when your browser is closed.
-Persistent cookies can be used to retain your preferences for a particular website, allowing those preferences to be used in future browsing sessions.
+Persistent cookies can be used to retain your preferences for a particular website or app, allowing those preferences to be used in future browsing sessions.

 Persistent cookies usually assign a unique ID to your browser and they are usually configured to identify you for a prolonged period of time, from days to months or even years.